-Preferred Shares are sold to investors through registered dealers and in certain circumstances, directly by directors, officers or employees of the Company in reliance on exemptions from registration requirements.
-No sales commission or other similar fee is payable to the Company or the Manager or their respective directors, officers or employees in connection with the sale of Preferred Shares.
+Preferred Shares are sold to investors through registered dealers, including the Manager.
+No sales commission or other similar fee is payable to the Manager or directors, officers or employees in connection with the sale of Preferred Shares.
 However, your dealer may charge you an upfront fee when you purchase Preferred Shares.
 This fee is negotiated between you and your dealer.

 The Company and the Manager may pay a fee to registered dealers whose clients purchase Preferred Shares as an ongoing service fee known as a "trailing commission".
 These fees differ for each series of Preferred Share.
-Specifically, in relation to Class A Preferred Shares the Manager pays a trailing commission of up to 0.5% of the net book value of Class A Preferred Shares held by each dealer's clients, and in relation to Class B, Series B Preferred Shares the Company and the Manager pay a trailing commission of up to 1.0% of the net book value of Class B, Series B Preferred Shares held by each dealer's clients (with 0.5% paid by the Company and 0.5% paid by the Manager).
-Neither the Company nor the Manager pay a trailing commission or any other similar compensation in relation to Class B, Series C Preferred Shares, or in relation to any class of Preferred Shares sold directly to investors by the Company.
+Specifically, in relation to Class A Preferred Shares, the Manager pays a trailing commission of up to 0.5% of the net book value of Class A Preferred Shares held by each dealer's clients, and in relation to Class B, Series B Preferred Shares, the Company and the Manager pay a trailing commission of up to 1.0% of the net book value of Class B, Series B Preferred Shares held by each dealer's clients (with 0.5% paid by the Company and 0.5% paid by the Manager).
+Neither the Company nor the

+Manager pay a trailing commission or any other similar compensation in relation to Class B, Series C Preferred Shares.